 Essential Oils for Stress and Tension

 This oil, derived from the rind of the fruit, has both calming and uplifting properties.
 It’s perfect for when one is feeling anxious or depressed.
 Like most citrus oils, you must stay out of sunlight, avoiding UV rays for up to 12 hours after topical application.
+That doesn’t mean you shouldn’t use it though!
+Just put the oil where the sun doesn’t shine or choose to diffuse it instead.

 Lavender is one of the oldest oils, used by Romans & Egyptians when bathing, cooking, relaxing, and as a perfume.
 It’s a must-have for modern people who experience restless sleep.
 In addition to diffusing and spreading across the bottom of the feet, you can place a few drops on a cotton ball and place under your pillow when you’re ready to snooze.

 It’s not just a tasty culinary herb!
 The essential oil of marjoram supports the nervous system, having a sedative effect and also eases sore muscles.
 Apply it to the back of the neck or wherever tension is showing up in your body.
+It’s especially effective for releasing tension in your body that might be keeping you awake at night, so would be great to put in an evening bath.

 The chemical chamazulene creates the brilliant blue shade of Blue Tansy, also known as Moroccan Chamomile.
 Blue tansy can be diffused to uplift your mood or be massaged into the skin to relax muscular tension.

 Cedarwood is a very grounding oil that can help move tense energy down and out from the neck, shoulders, and upper back when applied to the feet.
+You can create a calming ritual where you take a hot foot bath in epsom salts and then massage Cedarwood into your feet afterwards with fractionated coconut oil.

 In order to receive the greatest benefit, it’s important to use “Certified Pure Therapeutic Grade” essential oils.
 Unfortunately, due to loose regulation, there are many oils on the market that have been adulterated even though the labels say they are 100% pure.
 Visit my Natural Health Products page for my suggestions and support.